|

 K Q

-Assume 5 Diamonds and 1 Club (reprint of
+Assume 5 Diamonds and 1 Club

-cautiously bid 2 Diamonds
+tricks, so we cautiously bid 2 Diamonds

-Let's stress one important point before we
+Let's stress one important

-hold your peace."
+or forever hold your peace."

-2. Relative seat position - here again, we
+2. Relative seat position -

-have three basic scenarios:
+here again, we have three basic scenarios:

 a.
-Preempting in third seat (two passes so
+Preempting in third seat

 c.
 Preempting in second seat (only Right Hand Opponent has